WinVector/wrapr/extras/UnaryFnPipelines.md

     ##    SrcFunction{ tapply(.$value, .$group, 'mean') }(.=., ),
     ##    base::sort(x=., decreasing))

-In this example we used two `wrapr` abstractions:
+We used two `wrapr` abstractions to capture the steps for re-use (something built in to `rquery`, and now also supplied by `wrapr`).
+The abstractions are:

   - [`srcfn()`](https://winvector.github.io/wrapr/reference/srcfn.html)
     which wraps arbitrary quoted code as a function object.